google/honggfuzz/docs/USAGE.md

 # REQUIREMENTS #

-  * A POSIX compliant operating system, [Android](https://github.com/google/honggfuzz/blob/master/docs/Android.md) or Windows (CygWin)
+  * A POSIX compliant operating system, MacOSX, [Android](https://github.com/google/honggfuzz/blob/master/docs/Android.md) or Windows (CygWin)
-  * GNU/Linux with modern kernel (>= v4.2) for hardware-based code coverage guided fuzzing
+  * GNU/Linux with modern kernel (>= v4.2) for hardware-based code coverage guided fuzzing (intel PT, Intel BTS, instruction/branch counting)
-  * A corpus of input files.
-Honggfuzz expects a set of files to use and modify as input to the application you're fuzzing.
-How you get or create these files is up to you, but you might be interested in the following sources:
+  * An input corpus: You might be interested in the following for some common file formats:
     * Image formats: Tavis Ormandy's [Image Testuite](http://code.google.com/p/imagetestsuite/) has been effective at finding vulnerabilities in various graphics libraries.
     * PDF: Adobe provides some [test PDF files](http://acroeng.adobe.com/).

-_**Note**: With the feedback-driven coverage-based modes, you can start your fuzzing without any input corpus._
+    * _**Note**: With the feedback-driven coverage-based modes, you can start your fuzzing without the input corpus._

 ## Compatibility list ##